venix7/disaster-route-optimizer/README.md

 The assistant has tools for route calculation, shelter recommendation, hazard status, route explanation, and shelter explanation.
-Every tool calls the same services used by the standard dashboard controls.
+Every tool calls the same services used by the standard dashboard controls, and none of them accept coordinates from the model directly — they operate only on the start, destination, and other selections the user already made on the map.
+This keeps the model from inventing or guessing locations.

 ```mermaid
 flowchart TB